Code-Institute-Submissions/bp24acharya-my-portfolio_MayResub/README.md

 # Design Process:
  I began the design process by outlining the key features that I wanted in my website.
 I decided of the four pages I would have on my website: 'Home', 'Resume' 'Website'and 'Contact'.
  I have given the navigation bar in the bottom of the header section.
-# Wireframing my project on Balsamiq
-<a href="https://8000-silver-haddock-6jaj42o2.ws-eu03.gitpod.io/index.html">The Wireframe can be seen here:</a>

 # Technologies Used: